 In winter you will enjoy a fully catered chalet holiday and see fresh snow and beautiful mountains from the windows.
 Feel the sun on your face and the clean, crisp air of the Alps.
 Stand on top of a mountain and gaze across France before carving down the groomed pistes to a mountain restaurant.
 Check out our ski blog here.

 You will love our delicious home-cooked food.
 We have carefully updated British, French and Italian classics for modern tastes and can cater for most special diets, just ask.
 You’ll enjoy our AOC quality house wines and you can also order from an interesting fine wine list.
 There is also a selection of whiskies and brandies.

 Most of all your accommodation is huge compared with most chalets.
 Our suites, all en-suite, typically consist of a bed/sitting room with a kitchen and a bathroom.
 They are all around 35m²/375sq feet, so you will be very comfortable.

 The skiing in Alpe d’Huez has great facilities for beginners and experts.
 We will guide you on the best places to go, depending on your experience and conditions.
 We often ski with our guests for a more personal holiday experience and because we love skiing.
 We’ll show you where the locals ski on empty slopes, even in the peak weeks.

-In Summer the mountains offer a chance to explore on foot or by bike.
+In Summer the mountains offer a chance to explore dramatic scenery on foot or by bike.
 On the roads, the famous Tour de France cols are waiting to be conquered.
 On the mountain itself, the mountain bike trails are signposts to adventure.
 Some are steep and some are long, but all will take your breath away with the dramatic landscapes.